-I write for The Guardian and other media outlets on anything from The Great British Bake Off to burkinis, fashion to my failed love life and Ramadan to rock music.
+I write for The Guardian and other media outlets on anything from The Great British Bake Off to burkinisfashion to dating woes and Ramadan to rock music

 I’m a resident Pause for Thought contributor at BBC Radio 2 on the Zoe Ball Breakfast show, and previously on Chris Evans Breakfast Show and Saturday Breakfast with Dermot O’Leary, and I’m a presenter on BBC Radio 4’s Something Understood which explores a spiritual theme across different faiths and traditions using music, prose and poetry.